Nethram/callblaster/README.md

 Key Features
 ------------
 -Supports multiple simultaneous calls to a list of numbers.
--Possiblity of separate audio messages for each number.
+-Possibility of separate audio messages for each number.
 -Receives DTMF inputs.
 -Configurable redirect destinations to any asterisk  context and extension (external or internal number,ring groups,queue,ivr etc).
 -Dialing Screen displays call status and DTMF response.